elunna/nerfhack-changelog/README.md

 * You need to have skilled or expert skill in enchantment spells to tame monsters.

 ### Spellbook of light
-Spell of light effects scale with spellcasting ability.
+Spell of light's diameter of effect scales with spellcasting ability.
-- At unskilled, the diameter of light is 2
-- At basic, it's 4
-- At skilled, it's 6, and at expert, it caps out at 7.
+- restricted: 1
+- unskilled: 1
+- basic: 3
+- skilled: 5
+- expert: 7

 For reference, the uncursed scroll of light always illuminates a radius of 11.